nmwalsh/HLTV-Scraper/readme.md

 ## Getting New Events

 From there, `getEventNames.py` compares `eventIDs.csv` to `joinMatchEvent.csv` and scrapes the respective event results page to determine various data about the event.
 The data is then appended to `eventIDs.csv`.

+## Getting Match Results

+Once the new events have been accounted for, the script takes the array of new matches and sends them to `getMatchInfo.py` to scrape the necessary information.
+Since this returns multidimensional arrays for matches with more than one map, the script calls `fixArray()` twice to remove any extra dimensions.
+The method turns an array like this:

+	[[1, 2, 3], [3, 4, 5], [['a', 'b', 'c'], ['c', 'd', 'e']], [5, 6, 7]]

+ To an array like this:

+	[[1, 2, 3], [3, 4, 5], [5, 6, 7], ['a', 'b', 'c'], ['c', 'd', 'e']]

+ After that, it tabulates the new information to matches.csv